alessandrojean/PPW-2019.2/README.md

 ## Using PostgreSQL with Docker

-This repository has a `docker-compose.yml` that setup the [PostgreSQL] and the [pgAdmin] from the DockerHub.
+This repository has a `docker-compose.yml` that setup the [PostgreSQL], [pgAdmin] and [pgweb] from the DockerHub.
 To use it, make sure you have [Docker] and [Docker Compose] installed, and follow the commands below.

 ```bash